Impact of the Gaza war

 The outbreak of the Gaza war led to an increased dislike of Israeli prime minister Benjamin Netanyahu and the government from Israeli citizens due to a perceived failure of leadership on the issue, with increased calls for Netanyahu's resignation.

 Global attention on Hamas had implications for countries like Turkey and Qatar, which have strong ties with Hamas, and the United States was actively working with Qatar to secure the release of hostages.

 Hamas's actions had a significant impact on diplomatic efforts, potentially derailing a US-brokered deal between Israel and Saudi Arabia.
 The New York Times noted that the prospects of Israeli and Saudi normalization seemed less likely due to concerns about the situation's escalation and Palestinian rights.
 Additionally, there were speculations that Iran might have been trying to disrupt relations between Israel and Saudi Arabia.
 On 14 October, Saudi Arabia suspended talks on the possible normalization of relations with Israel.

 Various leaders and experts speculated about the potential for the conflict to expand, and even lead to a war between Israel and Iran, with Iranian officials expressing a willingness to intervene if Israel continues military operations or launches a ground invasion against Gaza, further indicating the possibility of region-wide escalation of the conflict.

 Ukraine expressed concerns that Russia might exploit the Gaza war to diminish international support for Ukraine, while Russia portrayed it as a Western policy failure.
 Russian president Vladimir Putin characterized the conflict as an example of the failure of United States policy in the Middle East and suggested it would affect Western support for Ukraine, potentially impacting Russia's relations with Israel.

 The United States launched new sanctions to try and cut off Iranian network funding Hamas.

-Since the beginning of the war, Islamophobic incidents have been on the rise in the West, anti-Palestinianism has surged and antisemitic attacks have sharply increased worldwide.
+Since the beginning of the war, Islamophobic incidents have been on the rise in the West, anti-Palestinian racism has surged and antisemitic attacks have sharply increased worldwide.